hashicorp/terraform-provider-azurerm/website/docs/r/application_gateway.html.markdown

 * `backend_http_settings_id` - The ID of the Backend HTTP Settings Collection used in this Path Rule.

+* `redirect_configuration_id` - The ID of the Redirect Configuration used in this Path Rule.

 ---

 A `probe` block exports the following: